tonethar/IGME-330-Spring-2019/schedule.md

   - [Week 14B - Final Written Exam](weekly/week-14B-notes.md)

 ## <a id="finalsweek">Finals Week Meeting

-During finals week, we will meet as a group, check SIS for your section's meeting time and location:
-- all sections will have already taken the final written exam on the last day of class, and will be meeting finals week to present final projects
+  - All sections will have already taken the final written exam on the last day of class, and will be meeting finals week to present final projects.
+Check SIS for your section's meeting time and location

 <hr>